Last Updated on September 16, 2021 by Avia

 She is human, as we all are (at least, all of you reading this article).
 Moreover, she is born from royalty – as we all are too.
 Right from the start the parable of Psyche comes from the understanding every mortal is of regal descent because pure positive potential and immortality is humanity’s inherent birthright.

-Psyche is so devastatingly beautiful, she attracts throngs of admirers, and the temple of Venus begins loosing worshippers because everybody is hanging out to be in the presence of the lovely Psyche.
-Here's another corollary: Royal beauty comes from the soul (indeed, the Greek word psyche is synonymous with "soul" as well as "butterfly" which underscores the theme of soulful evolution Learn more about psychic meaning here) and is a magnet, attracting a loyal following.
+Psyche is so devastatingly beautiful, she attracts throngs of admirers, and the temple of Venus begins losing worshippers because everybody is hanging out to be in the presence of the lovely Psyche.
+Here’s another corollary: Royal beauty comes from the soul (indeed, the Greek word psyche is means “soul” as well as “butterfly” which underscores the theme of soulful evolution Learn more about psychic meaning here) and is a magnet, attracting a loyal following.

 Each of us is equipped with spectacularly radiant inner beauty.
 When we allow this natural radiance to flow from our soul-centers, others will be compelled to be in our presence.
 Spontaneous, unfettered expression of the soul attracts attention as powerfully as pollen lures butterflies.

 The comparisons between human soul development and the story of Psyche get dicey from here as Venus, the goddess of love, becomes highly threatened by the radiant Psyche.
 Venus commands her son, Cupid, to extinguish Psyche’s loveliness by means of romantic trickery.
 Cupid’s mission is to procure a totally inappropriate (gruesome and lowly) mate for Psyche, and charm the two into a mismatched union.